hyperledger/iroha-2-docs/src/guide/bash.md

    ./target/debug/iroha_crypto_cli
    ```

-2. Copy the public key and repeat the instructions for registering a new
+2. Copy the public key and repeat the instructions to register a new
    account.
 Every time you run this command, you will generate a new
    key-pair.